 - Strain and pour chaga mushroom tea into a mug, add maple syrup or honey to taste.

 Check out, for example, these 5 amazing benefits of the chaga mushroom:

 1. Prevents and Treats Cancer

-Scientific research dictates that chaga has the ability to inhibit cancer progression on laboratory animals.
-In fact, in one study, mice with tumors who were treated with chaga extract experienced a 60 percent reduction in tumor size.
+Chaga mushroom benefits start with the potential ability to treat cancer.
+Scientific research dictates, at least, that chaga has the ability to inhibit cancer progression on laboratory animals.
+In fact, in one study, mice with tumors who were treated with chaga mushroom extract experienced a 60 percent reduction in tumor size.
 Additionally, mice with metastatic cancer had a 25 percent decrease in the number of nodules, as compared to the control group.
 However, according to the Memorial Sloan Cancer Center, studies in humans are needed.
-(3, 4)
+(2)

 3. Powerful Anti-Viral

 Next on the list of chaga mushroom benefits: they’re anti-viral.

 As if the ability to fight cancer and build up the immune system weren’t enough, chaga mushrooms can also help ward off viruses.
 Scientific research published in 2015 discovered that chaga extract has anti-viral effects on HIV type 1.
 (6)

 Additionally, the chaga mushroom, in animal studies, has shown anti-viral capabilities against hepatitis C. With animal cells, the extract was able to decrease the infective components of the virus by 100 fold in just 10 minutes.
 (7)

 While studies continue, in the meantime, it looks as though chaga may be an up-and-coming star in the world of anti-viral treatments.